By Nancy G. Holman

-SKIL is a multi-faceted independent living resource center that serves people with all types of disabilities or those whose environment is disabling.
-Headquartered in Parsons, SKIL has branch offices in Chanute, Columbus, Fredonia, Independence, Pittsburg, and Sedan.
-The agency serves over 4,500 customers with disability needs.
+SKIL is a multi-faceted center for independent living that serves all people with disabilities, or those whose environment is disabling.
+Headquartered in Parsons, SKIL has branch offices in Chanute, Columbus, Fredonia, Independence, Pittsburg and Sedan.